Education Advisory Panel

 Paul Wood (Chair)

-Mark Huxley (Co-deputy Chair)
+Mark Huxley (Deputy Chair)

 Appointed 10.01.2023 for three years

-Mark Huxley (Co-deputy Chair)
+Mark Huxley (Deputy Chair)

 Mark is a passionate educator with over twenty years’ experience in leading the delivery of service transformation and improvements to education, firstly as a teacher and school leader, then within the Education Directorate, across ACT Government, and in the Commonwealth public service.
 Mark has applied these skills at the executive level across a wide range of public administration functions, including change management, digital transformation, Ministerial and Commonwealth-State relations, and most recently, in driving a system-wide School Improvement service uplift across ACT Public Schools.
 Mark is the ACT Government appointment to the Panel.